Formation Control for Enclosing and Tracking via Relative Localization

 \section{CONCLUSION}

 In this paper, coordinated formation control for enclosing and tracking a moving target in the absence of an external positioning system is studied.
 To this end, a relative state estimation framework is proposed by integrating RLSE and DKF methods.
 After that, a coupled oscillator model-based method was proposed to realize the desired time-varying formation design.
 Finally, a consensus-based formation controller is presented, which simultaneously guarantees the formation of enclosing and tracking tasks and ensures the convergence of the estimators.
 The proposed methods were not only suitable for targets moving at a constant velocity but also had a certain tracking ability for maneuvering targets.
-Numerical and empirical examples in different scenarios could validate the effectiveness and robustness of the theoretical findings.
 However, this paper only considers the target moving on flat terrain.
 The problem is more complicated by the target moving over rough terrain but is more common in rescue situations.
 Therefore, a promising direction is to consider the term of terrain following in the formation enclosing and tracking task.
 In addition, the multi-target tracking task will also be a potential research direction in the future.